Jango4936/Java-GUI-Bingo-Game/Readme.txt

 ===Getting Started===
 To run the Bingo Game, follow these steps:

+1. Download the project as zip and extract.

-1. Compile the Program: Open a terminal or command prompt, navigate to the directory containing the source code files, and compile them using the following command:
+2. Compile the Program: Open a terminal or command prompt, navigate to the directory containing the source code files, and compile them using the following command:

 		javac Bingo_Test.java

-2. Run the Program: After compiling, run the program by executing the following command:
+3. Run the Program: After compiling, run the program by executing the following command:

 		java Bingo_Test